From ArabishWay

 Tom Brunohttps://medium.com/everylibrary/library-storytime-its-a-lot-more-than-just-the-story-c1aaf978aa29

-If you have had even the inkling of starting an Arabic group, I highly encourage you to do so!
-It is a great way to do the following two things (1) expose your child to a second language outside of your home and (2) help you network with other parents who are also interested in teaching their kids that language and potentially the culture.
-Kids feel validated and you feel connected.
+If you have the inkling of starting an Arabic group, I highly encourage you to do so!
+It is a great way to do the following two things (1) expose your child to Arabic outside of your home and (2) help you network with other parents who are also interested in teaching their kids that language and potentially the culture.
+Kids learn the language is useful to others and you feel connected.
 It’s a win-win!

 Here’s are the basic steps!